 - If you use North Carolina Growers Association (NCGA) to source H-2A workers for your farm you may use the NCGA grievance mechanism to fulfill the requirement of a documented worker concern process and you do not have to post the GAPC Worker Concern Helpline poster.
-You must provide the following: - Documentation that describes the procedures and policies used; - Documentation on how this is shared with your workers (found in the signed Acknowledgement of Receipt from NCGA); - Visual evidence of it being displayed or shared on a daily basis with the workers (i.e. poster, sign, wallet card, etc.
+You MUST provide the following: - Documentation that describes the procedures and policies used; - Documentation on how this is shared with your workers (found in the signed Acknowledgement of Receipt from NCGA); - Visual evidence of it being displayed or shared on a daily basis with the workers (i.e. poster, sign, wallet card, etc. - ☐ The most current GAPC Worker Concern Helpline poster or other approved third-party worker concern phone number must be posted in their native language where workers can access and read it on or near the job site.